Esaias Wechter

-Esaias Wechter (1701 — 17 May 1776) was a Finnish merchant, early industrialist and politician.
+Esaias Wechter (1701 – 17 May 1776) was a Finnish merchant (living in what was then Sweden), early industrialist and politician.

 Wechter started the first baize manufactory of Turku and was co-founder of the local shipbuilding industry together with his business partner Henric Rungeen.
 Wechter became one of the richest merchants of the city.

 Wechter took part in the Diet of Sweden for three times in 1734–1743 representing the estate of bourgeoisie.
 He was also involved in local politics starting from the 1730s; between 1741 and 1769 he was a councillor.
 For the end of his political career Wechter was passive and embittered.
 In time, he also lost most of his property.

 Early years

 Wechter was born in Turku, Southwest Finland.
 His parents were merchant, mayor Henric Wechter and Anna née Simolenia.
 The Wechters were an old Turku bourgeois family.
 The city fell under Russian occupation during the great wrath in 1713 and the family could not escape.
 Henric Wechter hid a part of his large property and could not manage to tell the location of the treasure before his death.
-The cache was found at an academy construction site in 1802, when Esaias Wechter had already passed away.
+The cache was found at an academy construction site in 1802, when Esaias Wechter had already died.